CartoDB/carto-workshop/03-cartography/exercises/africa.md

 ### Global styles

-+ In order to style all countries follow these instructions:
++ In order to style all countries by categories and using a `pattern-file` follow these instructions:
   1. Go back to the main menu
   2. Click on "Countries" layer
   3. Go to STYLE tab